ryanholbrook/datascience-docker-gpu/README.md

 Docker images built off of [`jupyter/datascience-notebook`](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook), which has environments for R, Python, and Julia.
 Includes GPU support.

+Please see the [GitHub repository](https://github.com/ryanholbrook/datascience-docker-gpu) for issues, pull requests, etc.

 ### Quickstart
 Clone the repository.
 ```